 An incurable illness carries the heaviest load of adapting.
-It’s inevitable and unavoidable.
+It is inevitable and unavoidable.
 Offers no way out.
 It’s shocking, loaded with uncertainty, a pile of ignorance and so much hopelessness, anger, exhaustion and frustration.
-You can spend years in thorough research.
-Against time, try to absorb every piece of knowledge from the experts and do your best to prepare for what’s coming.
-Yet, the messy emotions while in the path to hell, to witnessing your loved one’s final hours, will hit you so hard, the whole preparation will blatantly fall far from reality.
+You can spend years immersed in thorough research.
+Against time, devouring every piece of knowledge from the experts, as you do your best to ‘prepare’ for what’s coming (whatever you may think prepare is at that moment).
+Yet, while in the path to hell, as you painfully witness your loved one’s final hours, those messy emotions will hit you so hard, the whole ‘preparation’ will collapse in front of you, far from reality.

-Uprooting a life to places sometimes extremely different form your familiar world with different language, culture, lifestyle — even as standard as driving on the other side, dress code or public behavior, can pull messy emotional triggers you could not be prepared enough for.
+Uprooting a life to places sometimes extremely different form your familiar world with different culture, lifestyle or language— even with small-scale differences as driving on the other side, dress code or public behavior, can too pull messy emotional triggers you could not be prepared enough for.

 Especially when you embrace them without a supportive network and many times partnerless, if your other half is gone most of the time traveling or working long hours.

 All the research, interviews, books, onsite visits and everything else part of your ‘preparation’, may give you a glimpse through the future; yet, will feel far from what you’ll experience as you climb the period of shock, frustration, loneliness and many times uncertainty, that comes with launching a new life, in a new territory, where you don’t speak the official language or know anyone.